Registered Cossacks: United Hetmanate (1648–1660)

-According to the 1654 Treaty of Pereyaslav, Khmelnytsky's Cossacks, so as to destroy the Russian-Polish alliance against them, pledged their loyalty to the Russian Tsar, who guaranteed their protection, the recognition of their starshyna (officer-nobility) and their property and autonomy under his rule, freeing the Cossacks from the Polish sphere of influence in favor of Russian hegemony.
+According to the 1654 Pereyaslav Agreement, Khmelnytsky's Cossacks pledged their loyalty to the Russian Tsar, who guaranteed their protection, the recognition of their starshyna (officer-nobility) and their property and autonomy under his rule, supposedly freeing the Cossacks from the Polish sphere of influence.
+However, the Tsar reneged on his word 2.5 years later by signing the Truce of Vilna with Poland, abandoning the Cossacks who were still under Polish attacks at the time.